 Strategic Planning for Public Libraries—print/e-book Bundle

 This specially priced bundle includes a print copy for desk reference along with the e-book version.
-The download link for this product can be found on the final confirmation screen after you complete your purchase, and may also be accessed from your Account Profile; the print copy will be shipped to you.
+To purchase this print/e-book Bundle please add this product and also the e-book to your cart, then enter coupon code SPPL.
+Your final price will reflect a 100% discount on the e-book.
+The link to the download may be found on the confirmation/receipt you receive via email; the print copy will be shipped to you.
 For more information about ALA eEditions file types and how to view them on eReaders, desktop computers, and other devices, see this page.

 - Table of Contents